 Study in Spain: Study Visas & Permits

-If you applied to study in Spain and got a letter of acceptance, how do you get your student visa?
-The answer depends on which country you’re from!
+How do you get your student visa if you apply to study in Spain and get a letter of acceptance?
+The answer depends on which country you're from!
 Student visas in Spain are usually easy to obtain after you get accepted into a Spanish university.

-• Foreign (non-EU) students generally need a long term visa to enter Spain which can be requested from a Spanish consulate or embassy in your country of permanent residence.
+- Foreign (non-EU) students generally need a long-term visa to enter Spain, which can be requested from a Spanish consulate or embassy in your country of permanent residence.

 EU Students